I’ll be honest, I hate soup as a kid. HATED.

 By the way, you can order your chicken thighs from Butcher Box!

-ButcherBox is a service that curates boxes of grass-fed, no-hormone-added, humanely raised beef, chicken, pork, salmon + sustainable seafood and, they deliver it right to your door.
-I love getting my box delivered directly to me.
-There are always specials – like free bacon or free ground beef – you gotta check them out!
-Click here to find out more info on Butcher Box!
+ButcherBox is a service that curates boxes of grass-fed, no-hormone-added, humanely raised beef, chicken, pork, salmon, and sustainable seafood delivered right to your door.
+I’ve been receiving my boxes for years now and I have no complaints.
+They always have specials – like free bacon or free ground beef so you gotta check them out!
+Click here for more info! [affiliate link]

 - Russet potatoes, carrots, onions, yuca, malanga, and/or green plantains.
 These are all the vegetables you can add to this sopa de pollo.
 You don’t have to add them all to this recipe, just choose your faves.
 I personally love potatoes, carrots, and onions.
 You do you!

 - Chicken broth.
 I like using low sodium for this soup so I can control the amount of salt I add.
 Feel free to use what you have.

 - Cumin, oregano, black pepper, chicken-flavored bouillon cube.
 These spices and the bouillon cube adds a burst of flavor that elevates this soup to the next level.
 YUM!